valerio-bozzolan/suckless-php/README.md

 ```

 ## Database installation
 You can add support for user *autentication* / user *permissions* and *associative options* importing the database schema into your database.
 To do it you should have received a file called `example-schema.sql` in the `examples` framework folder.
 Import it into your database.
 Actually there are only two tables.
-When you have done it, remember to remove the `DB_USE_OPTIONS` declarations in your config file (`load.php`), or obviously set that constant to `true`.

 ## Stuff in `load.php`
 Have to specify these: